thudsonbu/ds-project-1/README.md

 # Description
-This project contains two analytics projects.
+This repository contains two analytics projects.
 The first regards modeling covid case data and the second is an analysis of the five largest economies interconnectedness in search of patterns of globalization.